Trauma Therapy for Addiction

 Of course, not everyone who is dealing with an addiction has experienced trauma.
 Sometimes a substance addiction can contribute to the cause of a traumatic event, either directly or indirectly.
 This can occur when a person addicted to alcohol becomes the victim of a sexual assault while intoxicated, or simply because addiction impairs the brain’s ability to deal with trauma and work through it in a healthy manner.

 It is possible to escape from the cycle of trauma and addiction with the help of professional trauma therapy.
-Our team at OK Rehab can put you in touch with an effective treatment programme in which you will receive help and support for both your unresolved trauma and your substance or behavioural addiction.

 Types of trauma therapy